 Baseball’s new rulings that are made to speed up the game have echoes from the 1920s.

-A little over one hundred years ago, Major League Baseball took steps to outlaw the controversial spitball.
-Some pitchers and owners thought they couldn’t win games without it, while others welcomed the decision as a way to sanitize the game and boost home runs in the Deadball Era.
+A little over one hundred years ago, MLB took steps to outlaw the controversial spitball.
+Some pitchers and owners thought they couldn’t win games without it, while others welcomed the decision as a way to sanitize the game and boost home runs.

 The final resolution was a happy medium that banned the use of artificial substances to alter the flight of a ball, but still allowed a select number of veteran pitchers to continue throwing the spitball until their retirement.